hassan0x/ReconHunter/CheatSheets/Programming.md

 ## [4] PHP Language

-- To run php code you will need a web server.
+- To run php code you will need a web server (apache, nginx, etc).
-- Web server is a software listens on TCP port 80 (HTTP), and its responsible to receive HTTP requests and send HTTP responses, you can think of the web server as the compiler of the language.
+- Web server is a software listens by default on TCP port 80 (HTTP), and its responsible to receive HTTP requests and send HTTP responses, you can think of the web server as the compiler of the language.
-- Most common web servers apache, nginx, miscrosoft IIS.

 ```shell
 # Install apache server and php